 You don't need a gym or any equipment.
 At home, on the street, or in the park you can do bodyweight work — stretch, a quick jumping-jacks-and-pushups set, a full calisthenics circuit, or a brutal HIIT session.
 Each activity shows its intensity and the rough fitness it'll build before you commit.
 Intensity matters: a light stretch or walk barely nudges fitness (but you can do it daily), while heavy lifting, a hard calisthenics circuit, or HIIT drives the real gains — and demands real recovery (up to 3 days) before another hard session pays off.
 Reaching elite fitness takes consistent vigorous work, not casual movement.

-At 22+ you can get married.
 Once married, kids can happen — biological (a "we're expecting" event after ~1 game year) or through adoption (costs money, has a waiting period).
 Family members have their own happiness.
 Neglect them and stress builds.
 Neglect them long enough and the consequences are realistic and uncomfortable.

 You don't have to build a family.
 But it changes the late game.
 When you die, every living descendant is a continuation option — a chance to inhabit their life and keep the bloodline going.
 No descendants and you start a new bloodline from scratch.
 The game is gentler if you've been building a family tree.